Justice and Police Museum, Sydney.

 1997 University of Western Sydney, Environmental and Human Rights Mining Issues in the Philippines.

-2011 Teacher of Photojournalism (a course I designed) and photography, Australian Centre for Photography, Sydney.
+2010-current Teacher of Photojournalism and Photography at the Australian Centre for Photography in Sydney.

 2005 Co-Producer of the sell-out five-night show Cross Projections, a major event of the Kings Cross Arts Festival, Sydney.